lajohnston/zest/README.md

 With the above, when we call `someLabel`, we actually call the code defined between `zest.mock.start` and `zest.mock.end`.
 In the above case, register A would be loaded with a fixed value and would then return to the caller, which will continue running unaware.

-## Expectations
+## Assertions

-Zest comes with the following expectations out of the box.
+Zest comes with the following assertions out of the box.

 ### Registers